Slavery in the United States: Abolitionism in the North

-Deportation would also be a way to prevent reprisals against former slaveholders and white people in general, as had occurred in the 1804 Haiti massacre.
-After 1830, abolitionist and newspaper publisher William Lloyd Garrison promoted emancipation, characterizing slaveholding as a personal sin.
-He demanded that slaveowners repent and start the process of emancipation.
-His position increased defensiveness on the part of some Southerners, who noted the long history of slavery among many cultures.
-A few abolitionists, such as John Brown, favored the use of armed force to foment uprisings among the slaves, as he attempted to do at Harper's Ferry.
-Most abolitionists tried to raise public support to change laws and to challenge slave laws.
-Abolitionists were active on the lecture circuit in the North, and often featured escaped slaves in their presentations.
-Writer and orator Frederick Douglass became an important abolitionist leader after escaping from slavery.
-Harriet Beecher Stowe's novel Uncle Tom's Cabin (1852) was an international bestseller and aroused popular sentiment against slavery.
-It also provoked the publication of numerous anti-Tom novels by Southerners in the years before the American Civil War.

 Prohibiting the international trade

 Under the Constitution, Congress could not prohibit the import slave trade that was allowed in South Carolina until 1808.
 However, the third Congress regulated against it in the Slave Trade Act of 1794, which prohibited American shipbuilding and outfitting for the trade.
 Subsequent acts in 1800 and 1803 sought to discourage the trade by banning American investment in the trade, and American employment on ships in the trade, as well as prohibiting importation into states that had abolished slavery, which all states except South Carolina had by 1807.
 The final Act Prohibiting Importation of Slaves was adopted in 1807 and went into effect in 1808.
 However, illegal importation of African slaves (smuggling) was common.
 The Cuban slave trade between 1796 and 1807 was dominated by American slave ships.
 Despite the 1794 Act, Rhode Island slave ship owners found ways to continue supplying the slave-owning states.
 The overall U.S. slave-ship fleet in 1806 was estimated to be almost 75% the size of that of the British.